MyArtGallery

 Canberra art galleries with abstract art

 Abstract art strips away the representational in favour of form, colour, gesture, and emotional resonance.
 Rather than depicting recognisable subjects, abstract works invite viewers to engage directly with shape, line, texture, and the relationships between visual elements.
-This genre encompasses diverse approaches—from geometric abstraction with its rigid lines and mathematical precision, to gestural or expressionist abstraction where the artist's physical movement and emotional state become visible in the work itself.
+This genre encompasses diverse approaches, from geometric abstraction with its rigid lines and mathematical precision, to gestural or expressionist abstraction where the artist's physical movement and emotional state become visible in the work itself.

 Nicholls, Canberra

-Aboriginal Dreamings Gallery is a long-established gallery in Canberra specialising in ethically sourced Australian Indigenous art and craft from communities and art centres across the country.
-The gallery holds changing exhibitions every 4–6 weeks and maintains an extensive collection spanning from the 1970s to contemporary works, supporting Indigenous artists' rights and holding membership in the Indigenous Art Code and Aboriginal Art Association of Australia.
+Aboriginal Dreamings Gallery is a long-standing Canberra gallery that deals in ethically sourced Australian Indigenous art and craft from communities and art centres around the country.
+The gallery runs rotating exhibitions roughly every four to six weeks and has built up a collection ranging from work going back to the 1970s through to pieces made today.
+It's committed to supporting Indigenous artists' rights and holds membership in both the Indigenous Art Code and the Aboriginal Art Association of Australia.

 Aboriginal & Torres Strait Islander Contemporary Figurative